Monday, December 23, 2024

 The almost continuous pressure on Avdiivka was somewhat reminiscent of the end of 2022, when the idea of the capture of Bakhmut by the Moscow occupiers turned into an obsessive, painful mantra of the Kremlin dictator and began to be transmitted in a chain reaction to groups in Ukraine, to each invader.

-In December, Putin’s rhetoric changed noticeably - towards cynical and sardonic statements, he became more confident against the backdrop of the successful mobilization of sentiment in the Russian Federation, the silent readiness to die at the front of the vast majority of those mobilized and, to a certain extent, successful steps to transfer the Russian economy to a war footing.
+In December, Putin’s rhetoric noticeably changed - towards cynical and sardonic statements, he became more confident against the backdrop of the successful mobilization of sentiment in the Russian Federation, the silent readiness to die at the front of the vast majority of those mobilized and, to a certain extent, successful steps to transfer the Russian economy to a war footing.

 An analysis of the current situation on the Russian-Ukrainian front, and even more, an analysis of events on the international stage, which has become the main battlefield of the Russian-Ukrainian war, allows us to draw conclusions regarding the key challenges for 2024.